International Coffee Agreement 2007 - Benefits of membership

-The 2007 Agreement will strengthen the ICO’s role as a forum for intergovernmental consultations, facilitate international trade through increased transparency and promote a sustainable coffee economy for the benefit of all stakeholders and particularly of small-scale farmers in coffee producing countries.
+The 2007 Agreement strengthens the ICO’s role as a forum for intergovernmental consultations, facilitates international trade through increased transparency and promotes a sustainable coffee economy for the benefit of all stakeholders and particularly of small-scale farmers in coffee producing countries.
 As was the case with the 1994 and 2001 Agreements, it has no market-regulatory clauses.

 Important innovations include a Chapter on the development and funding of coffee development projects, and the establishment of a Consultative Forum on Coffee Sector Finance, responding to the need for increased access to information on topics related to finance and risk management in the coffee sector, with particular emphasis on the needs of small and medium-scale producers.
 The range of statistical data is expanded, enhancing market transparency, and a Promotion and Market Development Committee oversees activities including information campaigns, research, capacity-building and studies related to coffee production and consumption.